14 Types of Video Content Every Marketer Should Master

 As with explainer videos, 'how-to's can either be product-related or address other relevant topics your audience cares about.

-The video works as part of their product promotion efforts, hinting at the experience users will enjoy when playing their favorite VR games.
+• The video hints at the experience users will enjoy when playing their favorite VR games, which gives a positive image of the company.

 3. Demo videos to show your product in action